Aravin-S/Scheduling-App/README.md

 # Simple Task Manager using Flask

-This is a basic task manager web application built using Flask, a Python web framework.
+This is a task manager web application with CRUD functionality built using Flask, a Python web framework.
 It allows users to add, edit, mark tasks as done, and delete tasks from a list.

 ## Prerequisites
 - Python 3.x